Asbestos: History, Types, and Health Risks of Mesothelioma

 Mining and Importing Asbestos

-Mining for asbestos in the United States started in the late 1800s and continued the entirety of the 20th century.
+Mining for asbestos in the United States started in the late 1800s.
+It continued the entirety of the 20th century.
 Mining occurred to meet high industrial demands for the mineral.

 Asbestos mining involved an open-pit (an open area similar to a valley) method.
 When asbestos is first extracted, it looks like old wood.
 It is then turned into a fluffy fiber.
-The refined asbestos is added to other materials, like cement or insulation, to protect them from fires and preserve their durability.
+The refined asbestos is added to other materials, like cement or insulation.

-Mining of asbestos in the United States ended in 2002, when a chrysotile deposit in California closed.
-The U.S. still imports it, and in 2018 the country brought in 750 metric tons:
+Mining of asbestos in the United States ended in 2002 when a chrysotile deposit in California closed.
+In 2018 the country brought in 750 metric tons:

 From 2006-2014, the U.S. imported more than 8 million pounds of asbestos.
-Most of the asbestos came from Brazil, which has since banned the mineral.
+Most of the asbestos came from Brazil.
+The port bringing in the largest amount of asbestos was New Orleans, Louisiana.
+The following ports in the United States are known for receiving large shipments of asbestos:

 New Orleans, LA